Third World Child

-Third World Child is a studio album by South African artist Johnny Clegg and his band Savuka, released in 1987 and produced by Hilton Rosenthal.
+Third World Child is the debut studio album by South African artist Johnny Clegg and his band Savuka, released in 1987 and produced by Hilton Rosenthal.
 Incorporating both Zulu and English lyrics, as well as political songs, it was the album which led Clegg to international fame.
-All songs were written by Johnny Clegg, except for Giyani in collaboration with V. Mavusa.
+All songs were written by Johnny Clegg, except for "Giyani", in collaboration with V. Mavusa.

 The track "Scatterlings of Africa" gave them an entry in the UK Singles Chart, reaching No. 75 in May 1987, and was featured on the soundtrack of the 1988 film Rain Man.

-The album has the same name as an earlier solo album "Third World Child" released by Clegg in 1985.
+The album has the same name as an earlier solo album Third World Child released by Clegg in 1985.
 The same title track appears on both albums but the other tracks are different.

-The tracks Giyani, Shadile (Ring on her Finger) and Asimbonanga (Mandela) appeared previously on the EP "Johnny Clegg and Savuka" released in 1986.
+The tracks "Giyani", "Shadile (Ring on Her Finger)" and "Asimbonanga (Mandela)" appeared previously on the EP Johnny Clegg & Savuka, released in 1986.

 Covers

-The song "Great Heart" was covered by Jimmy Buffett a year after its release for his album Hot Water and became an opener for Buffett's concerts, being played nearly every performance during the 2000 and 2003 tours.
+The song "Great Heart" was covered by Jimmy Buffett a year after its release for his album Hot Water and became an opener for Buffett's concerts, being played in nearly every performance during the 2000 and 2003 tours.
 The 2000 tour was compiled into a live album, Buffett Live: Tuesdays, Thursdays, Saturdays, but "Great Heart" was left on the cutting room floor.
 However, many performances from the 2003 tour were captured on five out of seven of the Jimmy Buffett sound board live albums.
 Buffett originally heard the song after listening to Johnny Clegg cassette tapes while in France.